 Collaborators: Kana Mishra, Yiming Shi, Rohan Narain, Elliot Stahnke, Ash Mohan, Kazu Kogachi, Kenna Schoeler, Ashley Chien, Sidney Le, Abhinav Bhaskar, and Suhas Rao

 In recent years, demand for California housing has skyrocketed.
 Housing availability, however, has failed to keep up, resulting in dramatic price increases and widespread housing insecurity.
-This issue is well-known and well-documented, yet state and local efforts have been ineffective at providing affordable and available housing to California citizens.
+This issue is well-known and well-documented, yet state and local efforts have been ineffective at providing affordable housing to California citizens.
 The Statistics Undergraduate Student Association (SUSA) aims to tackle the housing crisis head-on by utilizing historical housing data in the public domain to analyze public policy directives.
-By creating machine learning models to predict the future housing situation in California in response to policy levers, we will directly quantify the effectiveness of various legislation and compare potential policy solutions.
-Another aspect of our work with an immediate and accessible public benefit involves the development of a web application to provide California residents with personalized housing suggestions.
+By creating a more representative version of the housing affordability index, we provide a tool to more accurately quantify the housing situation.
+Building on the index and existing housing research, we developed a set of policy directives that act as a pipeline for legislators to make and evaluate effective housing policies.
+Lastly, we developed a web application to provide California residents with personalized housing suggestions based on inputted priorities.

 Oakland has one of the highest crime rates in California, 153 crimes per 1,000 residents.
 In violent crime volume, Oakland is second only to Los Angeles, which has 10x the number of residents.
 In non-violent crime volume, Oakland is ranked fourth overall.
-We plan to address Oakland’s crime problem by creating an app that predicts crime, making citizens more crime-aware so that they will better understand their crime risk.
-Our app will also provide crime education to citizens, informing them of crime predictors.
-To facilitate community involvement in reducing crime, our app will also serve as a platform for community discussions.
-Our app will be open-source and the data inputs will be from publicly available data to encourage algorithmic fairness discussions and actions.
-We aim to reduce crime by promoting crime awareness, crime education, and community engagement.
+Most residents don’t know crime statistics, and receive their crime information mainly through word of mouth, internet message boards, and news reports–sources that provide a limited view of crime.
+We aim to address Oakland’s crime problem by creating an app that predicts crime, making citizens more crime-aware.
+Crime-aware residents will have a more holistic view of crime and will be able to have more nuanced crime discussions, leading to impactful crime-reducing actions.
+Our app is open-source and the data inputs are from publicly available data to encourage algorithmic fairness discussions and actions.